aptech/docs/docs/CR-declare.rst

     :param symbol: the name of the symbol being declared
     :type symbol:

-    :param aop: the type of assignment to be made
+    :param aop: the type of assignment to be made.
+If *aop* is specified, *clist* must be also.

         .. csv-table::
             :widths: auto